RealSvildr/Fila/README.md

 # Fila
-Unisociesc 2016 - Sistema de Fila, Desempenho de Software
+@Unisociesc 2016 - Sistema de Fila, Desempenho de Software

 Program to organize processes and threads giving them order of execution, processing time and preempting for other processes to execute in parallel, it was made in a way to support many thousands of processes to execute in parallel trying to execute in the minimal possible time.